qir-alliance/.github/minutes/sc-meeting-2022-01.md

   #5](https://github.com/qir-alliance/qir-spec/issues/5).
 - Alex M. to fill workstream description for extending the specification to include runtime initialization/finalization and entry point handling
-- Bettina and Tom will follow up with Celia Merzbacher (QED-C), action items related to creating comprehensive materials to be defined later

 ## Additional notes